 Similar Games With More Accessibility Features for Difficulty

 If you want to play Rust, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Rust has 3 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 4 accessibility features for Getting Started in Rust which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 Assistance With Controls: The game can automatically assist with aiming, steering, reloading, jumping, running etc. This reduces the challenge of certain aspects of play to remove barriers and make control of characters more accessible.

 These features aid your progress through the game offering different ways of maintaining your progression.